 I swear, I can’t make this stuff up!

-Needless to say, I was fortunate to get a flight to Atlanta through New York, in spite of the holiday tourist surge.
-Better yet, the tale of my airport dilemma made a big hit with the flight attendant assigned to my coach section in the very back of the plane.
+Needless to say, I was fortunate to get a flight to Atlanta through New York despite the holiday tourist surge.
+Better yet, the tale of my airport dilemma made a big hit with the flight attendant assigned to my coach section in the back of the plane.

 He supplied me with free drinks all the way.